ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/create-delete-database.java.markdown

 # Commands : How to create or delete database?

-This article will describe following commands that enable you to manage databases on a server:
+This article will describe the following commands that enable you to manage databases on a server:
 - [CreateDatabase]()
 - [DeleteDatabase]()
 - [EnsureDatabaseExists]()